Shoes3/linux-shoes/README.md

 can call the distribution packaging tools yourself with whatever generated config files you like.

  #{packdir} is a complete application.
-Cd into it and ./the app_name:  As written, it's easier
+Cd into it and ./app_name:  As written, it's easier
 to install #{packdir} in /usr/[local]/lib/Ytm-app. - The script appends -app because there is a ytm/ in the directory. *Because it's example.* You would be better off having  app_loc: point to a directory that isn't next to the lin-merge.rb script.
-You might have to fix a few lines of code incase the -app is appended when it shouldn't be.
+You might have to fix a few lines of code in case the '-app` is appended when it shouldn't be.
 I'm at the mercy of how github stores things for download and I wanted to include an example you can run.
 It's only a script and now it's your script.

+### Could I rewrite lin-merge.rb, ytm-merge.rb in python or bash ?

+Of course you could!
+We're just moving files around and creating some text files so #{packdir} is something you can feed to whatever you want.
+Fpm needs a Ruby (not Shoes Ruby).
+If you don't need fpm, then you don't need Ruby and you could rewrite in any language you like.
+It's your code.